code-423n4/2022-06-nested/README.md

 it can lead to unpredictable behaviors (positive or negative).
 We have chosen to manage the tokens with a fixed amount (the input) after considering several solutions.

-There are also tokens that have exotic implementations that will not handle to avoid unpredictable behaviors.
+There are also tokens that have exotic implementations that will not handle to avoid unpredictable behaviors, or bypass protocol operations.

 **So, how can we mitigate that ?**